Automate ArcGIS Enterprise Portal Administration with Organization Webhooks and FME Flow

 Esri’s ArcGIS Portal is a component of ArcGIS Enterprise that allows you to host your organization’s maps and data on the web.
 Anyone in the organization with the right permissions and a web browser can view and manage spatial data, which makes sharing spatial data easy.

 ArcGIS Portal is often just one of many applications in an organization’s ecosystem.
-The responsibility of managing all of its datasets, users, groups, and items often falls on an administrator.
+An administrator often has the responsibility of managing all of their datasets, users, groups, and items.
 FME offers a solution for automating this process.

-FME Flow Automations run automated workflows in response to different kinds of events, including incoming messages.
-Organization Webhooks can be used to monitor item, group, and user activity in ArcGIS Portal and send out messages about that activity.
-Connecting organization webhooks to automations allows us to build workflows that respond to activity and events occurring in ArcGIS Portal in near real-time.
+FME Flow Automations run automated workflows in response to various events, including incoming messages.
+Organization Webhooks can be used to monitor item, group, and user activity in the ArcGIS Portal and send messages about that activity.
+Connecting organization webhooks to automation allows us to build workflows that respond to activity and events occurring in the ArcGIS Portal in near real-time.

 For example, when a Feature Layer is uploaded to Portal, we may want to initiate the following workflows: